hans61/Minimal64/atomix/README.md

 https://github.com/slu4coder/The-Minimal-64-Home-Computer

-The game is a Atomix clone.
-In the first version there are 15 playable levels.
+The game is an Atomix clone.
+There are currently 26 playable levels.
+The first 25 levels are the original levels without the bonus levels.
+More levels will follow.

 ![atomix](atomix-minimal64-start.jpg)